OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 **scores.csv**

 `scores.csv` is a text file containing the calculated scores for each dimension (future, pressures, resilience, score, status, trend) for each region in the study area.
-Regions have the numeric identifiers set in `assessmentYEAR/layers/rgn_labels.csv` and the study area has the numeric identifier of 0.
+Regions have the numeric identifiers set in `regionYEAR/layers/rgn_labels.csv` and the study area has the numeric identifier of 0.
 Scores are calculated with registered layers in `layers.csv`: when you begin an assessment this will be information for your country from the global YEAR assessment and goal models from the global YEAR assessment.
-Scores from `scores.csv` are viewed through the WebApp using the ‘Output Score’ pulldown menu on the 'App' page.

 **layers-empty_swapping-global-mean.csv**
 `layers-empty_swapping-global-mean.csv` contains a list of layers where information for your country was not available for the global assessment.
 For the Toolbox to be able to run, these layers were filled with averages from all other countries included in the global assessment.
 This file is not used anywhere by the Toolbox but is a registry of layers that should prioritized to be replaced with your own local layers if you require these layers for the models you develop.